stealthBS/demo1-repo/Alarms.md

 - [x] ~~Call Neuberg Dignostics - 08037229134 (ask for full body check price, time, reports result time)~~
 - [x] ~~Online SIM : [Track](https://www.jio.com/selfcare/track-orders/) your Online SIM || SIM card making **NOW** || if online not possible then we can make it on Exam visit day.~~
 - [ ] Try to visit center without using Google map.
+- [ ] Put ON the Stop-watch to find the duration of time to reach there.
 - [ ] Check all SSC shift timings [here](https://www.careerpower.in/blog/ssc-cgl-shift-timings), at least reach there at 10AM ending of exam time to see things.
 - [ ] first Download **Admit Card** & Bag setting, then **Visit Exam location** on exact time 7am or 7:30 || or else do breakfast then go. || check Day Buss pass online **{18 September}**  >>  Also some extra pending working like : **Metro Card Recharge**, Cash money, Print 2 copy Admit Card, Thyrocare area, Neuberg Diagnostics, Kissan Jam, Nippattu2x, Badusha2x, etc.
 - [ ] SSC preparation & Kannada **{15 September}**